BojanDjurdjevic995/image/README.md

 ```
 use StoreImage;
 ```
-After that, you must create your disk in config/filesystems.php
+After that, create your disk in config/filesystems.php
 ```
 'yourDisk' => [
             'driver' => 'local',